 2.4 Shutter Speed and Exposure Control

-• Long Exposure Capability: The ability to shoot long exposures is crucial for night photography, allowing you to capture stunning light trails, starry skies, and well-exposed nightscapes.
+Long Exposure Capability: The ability to shoot long exposures is crucial when venturing out into the night and includes capturing beautiful light trails, star-filled heavens, and perfectly exposed nightscapes.

 2.5 Image Stabilization